 While most people think about classic rockers for being around loud music, the same can be said for classical musicians.
 It has been found that 15% of classical musicians suffer from permanent tinnitus, and 41% suffer from temporary tinnitus.
 On average, in the normal population, only 15% of people have experienced temporary tinnitus.
 Also, 43% of musicians experience hyperacusis, which is having a reduced tolerance for sound levels.

 - Get your hearing loss tested: there are many different types of hearing loss, and some may be more detrimental to musicians than others.

 - Pick the hearing aid that is right for you: there are many options for hearing aids, including noise reduction settings, different musical programs, and changing of frequencies.
 Different hearing aids can majorly benefit musicians.

 - Try hearing rehab: experiment with listening to books on tapes, online programs, and simple music to let your ears and brain practice hearing different sounds.
-This can also help from musical muscle memory.
+This can also help with musical muscle memory.

 - Be confident: work on your hearing with the correct hearing aids and practice to be able to create music safely for your ears.

 Have a question about testing for hearing loss and hearing aids?
 Call the Shea Clinic today to set up an appointment with our experts.
-Call now locally at 901-761-9720 or toll free at 800-477-SHEA.
+Call now locally at 901-761-9720 or toll-free at 800-477-SHEA.